Anish7000/Customer-RFM-Case-study/README.md

 This project is a case study focused on conducting an RFM (Recency, Frequency, Monetary) Analysis using SQL.
 RFM is a well-known customer segmentation technique used in marketing and data analytics to identify valuable customers based on their purchasing behavior.
 This project is ideal for practicing SQL skills in a real-world business context.

  # Project Objective
-- Understand customer purchasing behavior through RFM analysis.
-- Apply SQL queries to extract meaningful insights from raw data.
-- Build logic that can be adapted for targeting marketing campaigns.
+- Calculate RFM Scores for Each Customer using Recency, Frequency, and Monetary metrics.
+- Segment Customers into categories like Champions, At Risk, and Lost using quantile-based RFM scoring.
+- Identify Key Customer Metrics, including top spenders, most frequent buyers, and churned customers.
+- Analyze Product and Revenue Trends such as top/bottom performing products and monthly revenue patterns.

 # Dataset Used
 - <a href="https://github.com/Anish7000/Customer-RFM-Case-study/blob/main/cust%20RFM%20dataset.csv">Dataset</a>

 # Question
-- 1. Calculate RFM Scores for Each Customer
+- Calculate RFM Scores for Each Customer
-- 2. Top 10 Most Profitable Customers
+- Top 10 Most Profitable Customers
-- 3. Identify Churned Customers (No purchase in last 180 days)
+- Identify Churned Customers (No purchase in last 180 days)
-- 4. Segment Customers Based on Quantile RFM Scoring
+- Segment Customers Based on Quantile RFM Scoring
-- 5. Bottom 5 Selling Products by Quantit
+- Bottom 5 Selling Products by Quantit
-- 6. Group Customers by RFM Score into Segments (Champions, At Risk, etc.)
+- Group Customers by RFM Score into Segments (Champions, At Risk, etc.)
-- 7. Top 5 products by revenue
+- Top 5 products by revenue
-- 8. Average Spend per Customer
+- Average Spend per Customer
-- 9. Most frequent purchasing customers (Top 5 by invoice count)
+- Most frequent purchasing customers (Top 5 by invoice count)
-- 10. Monthly revenue trend
+- Monthly revenue trend

 # SQL queries
 - <a href="https://github.com/Anish7000/Customer-RFM-Case-study/blob/main/rfm%20query.sql">Query</a>

 # Project Outcome
-- Identified loyal customers and high spenders who can be rewarded or targeted for premium campaigns.
-- Detected at-risk and churn-prone customers for re-engagement efforts.
-- Enabled creation of data-driven marketing segments.
-- Demonstrated practical use of SQL for customer analytics.
+- Successfully calculated individual RFM scores and built a composite RFM metric for each customer.
+- Grouped customers into meaningful segments based on their behavior.
+- Identified top 10 profitable customers, top 5 frequent buyers, and customers who churned.

 # Conclusion
 This project demonstrates how SQL can be effectively used for customer segmentation through RFM analysis, a common business scenario in customer relationship management and marketing.
 It’s an excellent use case of how data analytics can directly drive business decisions and campaign strategies.